dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## DB connectivity for PostgreSQL

 If you use PostgreSQL and Scala you're in the right place.

-The de-facto standard [skunk](https://github.com/typelevel/skunk/)
+[skunk](https://github.com/typelevel/skunk/) is a library that

 - Doesn't resort to JDBC, but uses the PostgreSQL [native protocol](https://www.postgresql.org/docs/current/protocol.html)
 - Uses non-blocking IO via `fs2.io` / `fs2.net`